Old Structures Inside and Out

 Old Structures Inside & Out Gallery

-Showcasing Wisconsin barns, old houses and old structures.
-Depicting life that has passed us by.
+Showcasing Midwestern barns, old houses and old structures.
+Depicting a life that has passed us by.

 Old House Stephenson, Wisconsin

 An old house that my husband and I ran across on a Sunday drive together.
 I have found my happy balance of spending time on weekends lately with my husband.
 Trap two people in a car together without a radio or internet and we get back to actually talking and sharing a great deal of information.
 Additional landscape pictures from the area under the blog post-Sunday Drive in Early March.